 - Increased knowledge and dissemination of CCS

-- Promotion and initiation of CCS for pilot, demo and full scale
+- Promoting and initiating CCS for pilot, demo and full scale

 Criteria for the award:

 - The award is given to an individual

 - The contribution of the candidate shall be of outstanding excellence and international acknowledgement according to the above designated areas

 - The candidate shall have played a key role in the contribution or achievement

 Both Norwegian and international candidates are eligible for nomination.